itsjonathankalu/whatsapp/README.md

 {
   "to": "11999887766",
-  "message": "Hello from TickTick! ✓✓"
+  "message": "Hello from TicTic! ✓✓"
 }

 Response: